ldv-klever/klever/docs/dev.rst

 Using PyCharm IDE
 -----------------

-To use PyCharm IDE to develop Omega follow the following steps.
+To use PyCharm IDE to develop Klever follow the following steps.

 Installation
 ^^^^^^^^^^^^